 ∆U is negative if temperature of the system falls.

-Law of conservation of energy – first law of thermodynamics
+Law of conservation of energy – 1st law of thermodynamics

 We will post numerical problems here on this topic.
 Just keep on visiting and reading.